-Original Approval Date:
+Original Approval Date: January 2005 Approved By: Board of Directors

-Ethical Conduct Agreement for Committee/ Task Force Members Of SMHC January 2005 Board of Directors Date of Amendment or Replacement: September 2005, February 2007
+Date of Amendment or Replacement: September 2005, February 2007

-, am a committee/task force member of the Sarcee Meadows Ι. Housing Co-operative Ltd. [SMHC].
+I, , am a committee/task force member of the Sarcee Meadows Housing Co-operative Ltd. [SMHC].
 I declare that in carrying out my duties: